mandaputtra/nuxtbulma-starter/README.md

 A [Nuxt.js](https://github.com/nuxt/nuxt.js) plus Bulma starter template with configuration already made.

+CSS are imported globaly, since [Bulma](https://bulma.io) are using sass, this template are using sass too, and you can also customize it and use the bulma function or mixins (optional)

 ## Prerequisites

 Make sure to have `node 8.0+` and `npm 5.0+` installed